We are not currently recruiting for this role.

-This is an operational role aiding front line officers.
-We are here 24/7 365 days per year and are based at Cheshire Police Headquarters in Winsford.
+This is an operational role aiding front line officers and protecting the public.
+We are here 24/7 for 365 days per year and are based at Cheshire Police Headquarters in Winsford.

 FCC staff deal with both emergency and non-emergency calls and take approximately 500,000 calls per year from the people of Cheshire.
 We manage incidents, deploy police officers and record crime.
 We also respond to emails and update the force social media feeds.

-You will then spend a further five weeks in company with your own mentor where you will develop the skills learnt through training before working independently.
+You will then spend a further five weeks in a live environment with your own mentor where you will develop the skills learnt through training before working independently.
 You should be aware that you will be required to work full time throughout your 10-week training period.

 You will be educated to NVQ Level 2/GCSES grade A-C or equivalent.
 Some experience in a customer service environment will be an indication of your range of acquired skill and previous call taking experience is advantageous though not essential.